vanviegen/postgresqlite/README.md

 ## Features

 - Using just a `postgresqlite.connect()` call, the library will automatically...
     - Download and install PostgreSQL into the user's `~/.cache` directory.
-(Linux EM64T only for now.)
+(Linux and macOS EM64T only, for now.)
     - Create a new database (`initdb`) within the project directory with a random password.
     - Start the PostgreSQL server.
     - Set up a DB-API connection to the server (using the `pg8000` driver).